 - Lesson 11: Who Is the Teacher?

-- Lesson 12: Observe Mr. Gibb’s 7th Grade Classroom Day 1 (with pre- and post-class interviews)
+- Lesson 12: Observe Mr. Gibbs’s 7th Grade Classroom Day 1 (with preclass interview)

-- Lesson 13: Observe Mr. Gibb’s 7th Grade Classroom Day 2 (with pre- and post-class interviews)
+- Lesson 13: Observe Mr. Gibbs’s 10th Grade Classroom Day 1 (with pre- and postclass interviews)

-- Lesson 14: Observe Mr. Gibb’s 10th Grade Classroom Day 1 (with pre- and post-class interviews)
+- Lesson 14: Observe Mr. Gibbs’s 10th Grade Classroom Day 2 (with pre- and postclass interviews)

-- Lesson 15: Observe Mr. Gibb’s 10th Grade Classroom Day 2 (with pre- and post-class interviews)
+- Lesson 15: Observe Mr. Gibbs’s 10th Grade Classroom Day 3 (with pre- and postclass interviews)

-Joshua Gibbs is a humanities and literature teacher at the Veritas School in Richmond, VA.
-Josh has been teaching the great books for some ten years and is an Associate Fellow with the Alcuin Fellowship, a coterie of classical educators who are committed to the renewal of classical Christian education.
+Joshua Gibbs is a humanities and literature teacher at the Veritas School in Richmond, Virginia.
+Josh has been teaching the Great Books for some 10 years and is an associate fellow with the Alcuin Fellowship, a coterie of classical educators who are committed to the renewal of classical Christian education.
 He is also a frequent speaker at classical education conferences.
-Josh lives in Richmond, VA, with his wife and two daughters, both of whom have seven names.
+Josh lives in Richmond, Virginia, with his wife and two daughters, both of whom have seven names.
+Josh is also the author of the book How to Be Unlucky: Reflections on the Pursuit of Virtue, published by our friends at the Circe Institute.

 Join the Conversation